-There are 2 types of plans available for investment with Mutual Funds as mentioned below:
+There are different mutual fund investment plans available in India for investment as mentioned below:

 The NAV of both the plans is calculated separately and therefore differs.